mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 majority of the population dwell on the world’s largest continent, mostly around the coasts.

-The major population centre and capital has grown up around the world’s large Downport, which also serves a small Imperial scout base.
+The major population center and capital has grown up around the world’s large Downport, which also serves a small Imperial scout base.
 The latter is important as a communications link back into the Imperium via Frenzie, Denotam and thereby into Lanth subsector